 ■ Evaluate local and regional areas as to Adventist presence, rate of growth, proportion of members to population, and general health of mission.
 While overall the church growth rate is good, some areas are stagnant and need special help.
-Good stewardship demands we look carefully at how we are doing.

-■ Accept and act on the strategy of Global Mission to reach people groups and 1 million population segments.
-We must educate people and then inspire them to act with renewed vigor to reach the 40 percent of the world that can be reached for Christ only by cross-cultural missionaries.
+Good stewardship demands we look carefully at how we are ple and then inspire them to act with renewed vigor to reach the 40 percent of the world that can be reached for Christ only by cross-cultural missionaries.
 Unreached groups and cities need special attention.

+Accept and act on the strategy of Global Mission to reach people groups and 1 million population segments.
+We must educate peo-

+M po
-■ Welcome and integrate new mission organizations and methodologies so the vigor of special initiative can be combined with coordinated strategy and training.
-We must be open to honest people with a mission, yet encourage cooperation wherever possible.

-■ Adapt administrative, financial, and procedural structures to facilitate the new mission strategies and realities.
+- welcome and integrate new mission organizations and methodologies so the vigor of special initiative can be combined with coordinated strategy and training.
+We must be open to honest people with a mission, yet encourage cooperation wherever possible. - Adapt administrative, financial, and procedural structures to facilitate the new mission strategies and realities.
 New situations and challenges demand new policies and ways of doing things.
-May God give us the grace to truly be a mission-driven organization.

-■ Involve the whole church in mission.
+May God give us the grace to truly be a mission-driven organization. - Involve the whole church in mission.
 We must find ways for young and old to be enthusiastically involved in mission.
 Missionary receiving areas must begin to view themselves as missionary sending churches, or the task can never be completed.
-Those who cannot go must learn to pray and give.

-■ Search for meaningful answers to the theological and ethical issues raised in connection with our mission.
+Those who cannot go must learn to pray and give. - Search for meaningful answers to the theological and ethical issues raised in connection with our mission.
 Some of these key issues are: